yanjer/RankCompV3.jl/README.md

 ### Installation

 The algorithm is implemented in Julia.
 Version 1.7 or later is recommended.
-The simpliest way to install is use the `Pkg` facility in Julia.
+The simpliest way to install is using the `Pkg` facility in Julia.

 ```julia
 using Pkg